 Sadly, we have no mechanism to assess the priority of data accurately.
 If we were to allow internet service providers to decide, we would end up with monopolistic behavior, and if we let the users, or companies, make the call, we would likely face a situation in which everybody would flag their data as high priority.

 How we could keep net neutrality

-The ISP would collect this fee as a reward, and be incentivized to deliver some data first.
-Of course, this might mean that a GB of online video conference footage would cost far more than a GB of backing up data, or a GB of BitTorrent, but is it a more efficient use of bandwidth.
+The ISP would collect this fee as a reward and be incentivized to deliver some data first.
+Of course, this might mean that a GB of online video conference footage would cost far more than a GB of backing up data, or a GB of BitTorrent, but it is a more efficient use of bandwidth.